michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 For the **In-Memory** Combiner and the **Combiner**, you have to modify *WordCountIMC.java* and *WordCountCombiner.java* in the same package referenced above.
 You have to complete each ```TODO``` using the same code of the basic word count example, except for the ```TODO``` marked with a star *.
 Those must be completed using the appropriate design pattern.

-When an execise is completed you can export it into a Job jar file, that you can execute on the cluster.
+When an exercise is completed you can export it into a Job jar file, that you can execute on the cluster.

 ### Example of usage
 You Job should accept three arguments: the number of reducers, the input file and the output path.
 Example of executions are: